gjerse/metis-docs/source/data_overview/data_access.rst

 Data Availability and Releases
 --------------------------------

-Metis data is made available through scheduled periodic **data releases**.
+Metis L2 data is made available through scheduled periodic **data releases**.
 Check the list of current releases on the **Metis Team website** or the **SOAR interface** for the latest available data.

+Level 0 (Raw) and Level 1 (Engineering) uncalibrated data are not publicly distributed but may be available upon request.
+For technical assistance or data requests outside of public releases, please contact the **Metis Team** at `metis@inaf.it <mailto:metis@inaf.it>`_.